 How to become a dispensing optician

-To qualify to become a dispensing optician, you'll need to do a course approved by the General Optical Council.
-There are 3 different types of courses you could choose to do.
+To qualify as a dispensing optician, you can do a course approved by the General Optical Council.
+There are 3 different types of course to choose from.

 - day release training course combined with working which takes 3 years